smittytone/mnu/README.md

 ### Scripts ###

 Run `mnuprep.sh` from the `scripts` folder to prep in-app menu and popover graphics.
-Source: one or more large-size masters (PNGs or JPGs).
+Source: one or more large-size masters (PNGs or JPEGs).

 The script `postinstall.sh` is used to kill an existing app instance after re-installation.

 ## Release Notes ##

 - 1.4.4 *Unreleased*
+    - Big Sur UI fixes:
         - Fix table rendering oddness.
+        - Fix control spacing oddness.
 - 1.4.3 *17 November 2020*
     - Apple Silicon support.
 - 1.4.2 *23 October 2020*